As a woman, you may prefer to seek female counseling if you’d feel more comfortable speaking to someone of the same gender.

 BetterHelp doesn’t blindly recommend a counselor for you, or force you to browse through a massive list of mental health professionals to get started.

-Instead, the platform has a short matching process where you answer 5-10 questions, and then the website recommends a counselor based on your specific needs.
+Instead, the platform has a short matching process where you answer a few questions, and then BetterHelp matches you with a counselor based on your specific needs.
 In this way, BetterHelp ensures that you get help from the right professional.

 Of course, if you’d prefer, you can also browse BetterHelp’s counselor directory and choose a therapist based on your personal preference.